Conveniently located to serve San Francisco, Walnut Creek, and the Bay Area, SF

 What do you mean by “sanding” the skin?

-Sanding the skin is performed for much the same reason that a fine carpenter sands wood, to remove imperfections and irregularities and leave a smoother finish.
+Skin Resurfacing done by sanding the skin is performed for much the same reason that a fine carpenter sands wood, to remove imperfections and irregularities and leave a smoother finish.
 Skin is composed of a number of layers and has a limited ability to regenerate.
 After one dermabrades the skin to remove the outer layer, the skin regenerates, producing both a new superficial layer and a thicker central layer.
 The central layer is composed of newly formed collagen.
 Together, these two layers give the skin a fuller, more youthful texture.
 The sanding also reduces the sharp edges of scars and wrinkles.

 How do you actually perform dermabrasion?